datacamp-content-public/courses-intro-to-python-beta/chapter4.md

 model2 = smf.ols("mpg ~ cyl + wt + hp", data = df).fit()
 print(model2.summary())

 # Produce the scaterplot of the relation between "mpg" and "cyl".
-As you see, we can only have two variables
+You cannot have more than two variables as you are producing a two-dimentional plot.
 sns.regplot(x = "mpg", y = "cyl", data  = df)
 plt.show()

-# [DIY] in one line of code, visualize the output of a linear regression
-# with "mpg" as a dependent variable and "cyl", "qsec", "gear" and "carb" as independent variables
+# [DIY] Somewhat advanced: In one line of code, visualize the output of a linear regression with "mpg" as a dependent variable and "cyl", "qsec", "gear" and "carb" as independent variables
 print(smf.ols("mpg ~ cyl + qsec + gear + carb", data=df).fit().summary())

 ```